The Pink Cloud

 The Pink Cloud (A Nuvem Rosa) is a 2021 Brazilian science fiction thriller film written and directed by Iuli Gerbase in her directional debut.
 The setting of the story in the film has been compared to the COVID-19 pandemic, although written and directed earlier, in 2017 and 2019 respectively.
-The film stars Renata de Lélis, Eduardo Mendonça, Kaya Rodrigues, Helena Becker, and Girley Paes.
+The film stars Renata de Lélis, Eduardo Mendonça, Kaya Rodrigues, Helena Becker and Girley Paes.

 The film had its world premiere at the Sundance Film Festival on 29 January 2021.
+It was released theatrically in Brazil on 26 August 2021 by O2 Play.